nxp-imx/armnn-imx/delegate/samples/README.md

 TOP 1: 412
 ```

-Now let's have a look at the code available for the previous example.
+Now let's have a look at the code in armnn_delegate_example.cpp:

 1) First we need to load a model, create the TF Lite Interpreter, and allocate input tensors of the appropriate size.
 You may use a different tflite model from the one supplied below for your own project: